-Grayson’s program is built on principles proven to generate meaningful educational benefits for gifted children.
+Our philosophy is built on principles proven to generate meaningful educational benefits for gifted children.
 A long and continually-growing body of research and classroom experience suggests that the best gifted education programs provide differentiation, ability grouping, enrichment, and flexibility, with increasing levels of advanced, abstract, and complex curriculum that respond to each individual learner’s needs.
 In the hands of highly-trained teachers leading small classes, these elements create a challenging and fulfilling learning environment for highly gifted students.

 Grayson believes that grade designations and age awareness do provide important guideposts, but we do not rely on age-based or grade-level curriculum to determine which courses are best suited to a particular student.
-Instead, classes will be grouped by subject and ability levels with as many as three years in age between the oldest and youngest students in a given class, a practice also called “cross-grade grouping”.
+Instead, classes will be grouped by subject and ability levels with as many as two years in age between the oldest and youngest students in a given class, a practice also called “cross-grade grouping”.

-Acceleration, in the form of grade or subject skipping, can be an appropriate response in situations where the curriculum is below the student’s level of academic functioning; however, at Grayson, all classes will offer rigorous and challenging content that is significantly accelerated when compared with that found in traditional grade-level classes.
+Acceleration, in the form of grade or subject skipping, can be an appropriate response in situations where the curriculum is below the student’s level of academic functioning; however, at Grayson, all classes offer rigorous and challenging content that is significantly accelerated when compared with that found in traditional grade-level classes.
 For most students, Grayson itself is the acceleration they need.